djorak/djorak/README.md

 - ⚡ Fun fact: ...
 -->

-- I currently work for the BBC
+- I currently work for the BBC (previously on Bitesize, now on internal editorial tools)
+- I'm French, but...
-- I'm in Glasgow, Scotland! 🏴󠁧󠁢󠁳󠁣󠁴󠁿
+- I live and work in Glasgow, Scotland! 🏴󠁧󠁢󠁳󠁣󠁴󠁿
 - I mainly work with Javascript (Node.js/React)